 What truths do you particularly need in order to defeat temptation?
 Cultivate the habit of clinging to them amid temptation.
 They will not give way.
 Cotton candy cannot bend steel.

 If you were exposed to pornography at a young age, or sexually mistreated at some point in your life, or have a family history of sexual sin, that part of your past has undoubtedly complicated your battle for sexual purity.
 Victory over future temptation will probably progress only as you deal with your past brokenness.
 An important step may be counseling.
+There is no shame in paying a visit to a website like masturbationaddiction.com if you ever feel as though your masturbation habits are getting the better of you.
 Above all, though, healing comes from the gospel, and “the love of Christ that surpasses knowledge” (Eph.
 3:19).
 Christ is the great physician.
 He died for failures, repeat offenders, and the sexually broken.
 He can bind up all wounds and make you whole again.

 A final note: no matter where you are, no matter how hopeless you may feel, don’t give up.
 In the gospel, Jesus has “perfect patience” (1 Tim.
 1:16) for those who rely on him.
 That means no amount of falling down can ultimately destroy you as long as you keep getting up and running to Jesus (Prov.
 24:16).
 But we must keep repenting, keep fighting.
 Don’t give up!